On an Alaskan island, a mayor fights for fur seals - and a new future

 "The benefits of a sanctuary beyond the conservation measures and public forum that are already supported through this existing regulatory framework are unclear," said Luke Fanning, chief executive of the non-profit Aleutian Pribilof Island Community Development Association, which supports a small-scale halibut fishing program in St. George.

-Nevertheless, with American and European seabird biologists who have fond memories of field trips to St. George backing his plan here, Pletnikoff hopes a sanctuary designation could spur the creation of a permanent research station.
+Nevertheless, with American and European seabird biologists who have fond memories of field trips to St. George backing his plan, Pletnikoff hopes a sanctuary designation could spur the creation of a permanent research station.

 His vision: to combine modern science with ancestral knowledge to find ways to buffer seals and other wildlife from the challenges ahead.